donut-party/system/README.md

 - A messaging or queueing system
 - A job scheduler

-Something that all these components have in common is that they have stateful behaviors, claiming resources like threads and reading and writing to other resources.
+Something that these components have in common is that they have stateful behaviors, claiming resources like threads and reading and writing to other resources.
 They could also have dependencies that determine the order in which they're started and stopped: your job scheduler might use your database as its